 - Tips for bringing ACE back to your team: I have spoken to my teammates about my experience and will continue to encourage them to apply.

-- Reasons for staying involved in ACE: Participating in ACE was life-changing and I want to stay involved with the program so I can promote it in the best possible way.
+- Reasons for staying involved in ACE: Participating in ACE was life-changing.
+I’ve enjoyed staying involved with the program and promoting it in the best possible way.
+The ACE community is supportive and open to feedback which is something I love.